great-things/ConfigSnapshot/README.md

 ## Notes and opportunities to help
 Note: this is a very early version with a *very* unfinished UI.
 If you want to help me make it nicer, please do.
 I tried to document the main project structure somewhat well, so hopefully you can figure out what is going on.

-Currently, the app only works on Linux with the XFCE desktop, or with Cinnamon if you configure it accordingly (see "Installation").
+Currently, the app only works on Linux with the XFCE desktop, or with Cinnamon.
 If you want to help me add support for another environment, please take a look at the `cli/backends` folder, where you can find the implementations for XFCE and Cinnamon - it should be possible to create another supported backend based on that.

 ## Installation
+Currently, the app only works on Linux with the XFCE desktop, or with Cinnamon.

 * Clone this repo and navigate into the cloned folder
 * Make sure you have `python3` and `xfce4-panel-profiles` (if you use XFCE) installed
-* If you use the Cinnamon desktop, change the contents of `cli/backend.txt` to `cinnamon`
+* Run `bash ./cli/configureLinuxBackend.sh` to detect the desktop environment you are running
 * Run `bash ./gui/run.sh` to start the app